 - a.
 Report any gas leaks immediately. - b.
 Gas furnaces and water heaters should burn with a blue flame.
 The presence of yellow flame could indicate an improperly functioning system, incomplete combustion and consequently a release of Carbon Monoxide; which is an odorless, colorless and deadly gas.
 If your furnace or water heater has a "pilot" light, and it goes out, call Facilities Engineering at (707) 765-7301 or contact the EOW through the TRACEN Quarterdeck Watch desk at (707) 765-7215.
 Do not attempt to re-light it yourself. - c.
-Do not use your range or oven to heat your quarters. - 4.
-Appliances; Electric Clothes Dryer. - a.
+Do not use your range or oven to heat your quarters.

+4. Appliances; Electric Clothes Dryer.

+- a.
 Appliances not working properly can contribute greatly to high-energy bills.
 Dryers, hot water heaters, furnaces, etc., that seem to not be functioning properly should be serviced.
 If your furnace or range needs repair or adjustment contact Facilities Engineering. - b.
 Buy a front-loading, hi-efficiency washer and dryer set (saves electricity and water). - c.
 Do not overload the dryer.
 You must have adequate airflow for the clothes to dry properly. - d.
 Check the dryer exhaust hose for clogging or crimping. - e.
 Clear the dryer lint screen after each use. - f.
 Check the outside dryer vent exhaust, if possible.
 Make sure the flap is attached and working properly.
+The flap should shut closed when the dryer is not running.

+5. Water.

-The flap should shut closed when the dryer is not running. - 5.
-Water. - a.
-A leaking faucet can waste between 50 75 gallons of water per month.
+- a.
+A leaking faucet can waste between 50-75 gallons of water per month.
 Faucets should be closed tightly to prevent dripping.
 It is your responsibility to report leaks immediately. - b.
-Water shall be conserved when bathing, laundering and doing dishes, etc. Do not remove water saving devices that are installed. - c.
+Water shall be conserved when bathing, laundering, and doing dishes, etc. Do not remove water saving devices that are installed. - c.
 Over watering your lawn is wasteful, fifteen minutes in any one spot is sufficient.
 To reduce evaporation, the most effective time for watering is before 0800 or after 1800.
-Care should be exercised to ensure that sprinklers water the lawn, not the sidewalk or street.
+Care should be exercised to ensure that sprinklers water the lawn, not the sidewalk or street. - d.

-- d.
-If car washing is permitted, use a pail when washing cars.
-Do not turn on your hose and leave it running.
-Use a shut off for the end of the hose to assure conservation of water. - e.
 A poorly seated flapper valve or improperly adjusted tank float generally causes continuously running commodes.
-Report running commodes to Facilities Engineering immediately. - f.
+Report running commodes to Facilities Engineering immediately. - e.
 Immediately report any water leaks that you cannot repair.
-Exterior leaks may occur around meters, sprinkler heads, water cutoff boxes and exterior water faucets. - g.
+Exterior leaks may occur around meters, sprinkler heads, water cutoff boxes and exterior water faucets. - f.
 When you turn on your shower, check the lower faucet to ensure no hot water is going directly down the drain.
-If this is the case, have the leaky part tightened or replaced. - h.
+If this is the case, have the leaky part tightened or replaced. - g.
 Flow restricted showerheads can reduce the amount of water you use by half.
 Replacement of flow-restricted head with a non-restricted head is not allowed.
 Please leave them installed.